 A wedding planner will be by your side throughout the planning process and on your wedding day.
 Before hair and makeup begins we’re already on site overseeing all of the logistics and setting up.
 A venue coordinator may also be on site from the morning, however, most usually leave once your meal has been served.
 We will be on site until the very end, ensuring gifts have been loaded into the car and final payments to suppliers have been distributed.

 In summary, a wedding planner’s priority is to ensure all your plans come together and you’re your wedding is exactly how you envisioned it.
-Whether you opted for complete wedding planning and design or day of wedding coordination, a planner is going to know the ins and outs of every single one of your plans.
+Whether you opted for ‘full wedding planning and design’ or 'on the day coordination' a planner is going to know the ins and outs of every single one of your plans.
 They will be with you every step of the way, including your actual wedding day, and work exclusively for you and your finance.

 Planning a wedding?
 Just got engaged?
 You’ve probably got a hundred and one questions running though your mind.
 Not to worry!
 Head over to the contact page and let’s set up a complimentary consultation!

-Aleeka Events provide Wedding Planning and Event Styling services, and are located in the UK.
-We specialise in creating a chic, stylish and luxe aesthetic for savvy couples with impeccable tastes.
-We also specialise in West African wedding planning services for those who wish to infuse their culture and traditions into their wedding day.
+Aleeka Events provide 'Luxury Wedding Planning and Event Design/Styling' services.
+We are located in the UK, and specialise in creating modern, stylish, design-led and luxury event designs, for discerning clients with impeccable tastes.
 Each event is bespoke and personalised to you!
 Want to know more?
 Get in touch now for a complimentary consultation over here.

 Image credit: M & J Photography